Spondon

-Spondon is a ward of the city of Derby.
-Originally a small village, Spondon dates back to the Domesday Book and it became heavily industrialised in the 19th and early 20th centuries, with companies such as British Celanese.
+Spondon is a ward of the city of Derby, in the ceremonial county of Derbyshire, England.
+Originally a small village, Spondon dates back to the Domesday Book of 1086, and it became heavily industrialised in the 19th and early 20th centuries, with companies such as British Celanese.

 History

 The name Spondon is Anglo-Saxon and describes a gravelly hill.
 The village is mentioned in the Domesday Book of 1086.
 In about 1333, a great fire, starting at The Malt Shovel, a local pub, and aided by an easterly wind, swept through the village destroying the church and all but a few houses, with just one casualty, the mayor.
 The damage was so great that a judge, Roger de Bankwell, was sent to hear pleas for relief from taxes.
 The Great Fire of Spondon is still commemorated and taught as part of the curriculum in local schools.
 A village fair was held on its 650th anniversary (circa.1990).

-Spondon became heavily industrialised in the 19th and early 20th centuries, with companies such as British Celanese (now Celanese Corporation.
-The large site is now closed, but it initially made cellulose acetate in World War I and later other artificial fibres.
+Spondon became heavily industrialised in the 19th and the early 20th centuries, with companies such as British Celanese (now Celanese Corporation).
+The large site is now closed, but it made initially cellulose acetate during World War I and later other artificial fibres.

 Government

 Spondon is part of the City of Derby and sits in the Mid Derbyshire constituency for Westminster elections.

+In 1961 the civil parish had a population of 11,541.
+On 1 April 1968 the parish was abolished and merged with Derby, Dale Abbey and Ockbrook.
+It is now in the unparished area of Derby, in the Derby district.